Benefits and Allowances

 Fuel Allowance

 Fuel Allowance is a payment to help with the cost of heating your home during the winter months.
 The current season runs from 23rd September 2024 until 4th April 2025.
 The current rate of payment is €33 every week.
 You can get it if you are aged 70 or over.
-You may also qualify if you are getting long-term social welfare payments, such as Disability Allowance or One-Parent Family Payment.
+You may also qualify if you are getting long-term social welfare payments, such as Carer's Allowance, Disability Allowance or One-Parent Family Payment.
 Only one Fuel Allowance is paid to each household.

 You should apply before the start of the Fuel Allowance season (late September).
 If you apply after this, the allowance cannot be backdated.
 You do not need to reapply for Fuel Allowance each year as long as your circumstances have not changed and you continue to get the same social welfare payment.
 If your circumstances change you should contact the department as soon as possible to make sure you can still get Fuel Allowance.

-Further Information: https://www.gov.ie/en/service/00aa38-fuel-allowance/#how-to-qualify
+Further Information: https://www.gov.ie/en/department-of-social-protection/services/fuel-allowance/

 Fully Funded Energy Upgrades